freeCodeCamp/guide/src/pages/cplusplus/tokens-variables/index.md

 ### What are Variables ?

-* Textbook defination : Variables are named memory locations whoose data can be altered.
+* Textbook definition : Variables are named memory locations whoose data can be altered.

 * But I would like you to think of a variable to be something like a box, something like this :
     ![Img](https://i.imgur.com/YdbgWHL.png)